paginagmbh/EPUB-Checker/README.md

 from the root directory of this project.

-This will build the executables but skip the Mac OS specific codesigning process by default.
+This will build the executables but skip the macOS specific codesigning process by default.

 ### Build requirements